-When the American company, Farmers Insurance decided to exploit the benefits of social media to build additional brand awareness, it created a new campaign that would put their virtual airship on the screens of everyone playing the popular social game Farmville on Facebook.
-Earlier this year, it was reported that Farmville had 80 million users – and growing.
+Another American company, Farmers Insurance, decided to exploit the benefits of social media to build additional brand awareness, by creating a new campaign that would put their virtual airship on the screens of everyone playing the popular social game Farmville on Facebook. earlier last year, it was reported that Farmville had over 80 million users – and growing.

 The raison d’etre of any for profit business is to increase sales and income.
 For this to occur, a company’s goal and objective is to attract new customers and encourage repeat purchases.
 Brand awareness signifies how aware existing, as well as potential customers are of your business and its products or services.
 Ultimately, to achieve successful brand awareness requires that your brand is very familiar and is easily recognizable.
 Brand awareness is crucial to differentiating your product/service from other similar products/services and competitors.